fluent/fluent-plugin-s3/README.md

 **s3_endpoint**

 endpoint for S3 compatible services.
 For example, Riak CS based storage or something.
-This option doesn't work on S3, use `s3_region` instead.
+This option is deprecated for AWS S3, use `s3_region` instead.

+See also AWS article: [Working with Regions](https://aws.amazon.com/blogs/developer/working-with-regions/).

 **enable_transfer_acceleration**